OSUrobotics/Privacy-GUI/README.md

 * gui  - The first iteration of the attempt at the gui.
 Not currently used but has some nice buttons.
 * remote_nav - The real package and current implementation of our UI

+##custom_nav package
+The custom_nav package is to be used ON THE TURTLEBOT.
+Copy this repo to your turtlebot and rosmake this package.
+It is simply a modified version of turtlebot_navigation to better fit our needs.
+Changes include, but are not limited to: resetting the default map_file, turning on rgb_processing, and tinkering with the .yaml configuration files.

 ###Running remote_nav
 In order for remote_nav to run, several things need to be set up (this may be fixed with a future update)
 * turtlebot bringup